ni554n/userscripts/imdb/transform-titles-into-rarbg-links/README.md

 ## Version History

+- 2.2
+  - Updated title selector
 - 2.1
-  - Fixed the title not linking to RARBG due to the changes in IMDb source format.
+  - Fixed the title not linking to RARBG due to the changes in IMDb source format
 - 2.0
-  - Fixed the title reversion bug that happens because of the dynamic updates.
+  - Fixed the title reversion bug that happens because of the dynamic updates
 - 1.0
-  - Initial implementation.
+  - Initial implementation

 ## Information